lutece-secteur-public/gru-module-gru-elastics/README.md

 This plugin manages notifications for the GRU.
 It stores them and sends the different parts of the notification to the dedicated systems.

+## Encryption of customers

+The plugin can use customers with encrypted ids.
+This mechanism permits to have a specific id for each service provider.
+Thus, the id is not shared.

+To use encryption, the site has to contain a class implementing the interface `fr.paris.lutece.plugins.grubusiness.service.encryption.ICustomerEncryptionService` from the library `gru-library-grubusiness` .
+For example, add the plugin `gru-plugin-grukeydiversification` in the `pom.xml` of the site.
+The encryption is then enabled.

 ## Configuration

  **The Demand DAO**